-Here are 20 ready-to-cook kits that will help you achieve restaurant-worthy results in your own kitchen:
+Here are 18 DIY meal kits that will help you achieve restaurant-worthy results in your own kitchen:

-Make pizza night a fun family activity with one of Amo’s pizza kits (from $20 for San Marzano tomato sauce).
-Each kit comes with their signature slow-fermented dough, tomato sauce, buffalo mozzarella cheese and a bit of extra virgin olive oil and flour for dusting.
+Make pizza night a fun family activity with one of Amo’s pizza kits (from $21.40 for San Marzano tomato sauce).
+Each kit comes with its signature slow-fermented dough, tomato sauce, buffalo mozzarella cheese and a bit of extra virgin olive oil and flour for dusting.

 If you have kids at home, they will love shaping the dough and exercising their creativity with toppings.
 The pizza can be cooked on the stove before going into the oven or baked all the way in the oven.

 To cook, you’ll need a 12-inch pizza pan or frying pan and a convection oven.
 The kit comes with an instruction card with a QR code.
 Scanning it takes you to the restaurant’s website with more detailed instructions and a very useful video tutorial.